 Example: We are dealt 66 preflop in Hold’em.
 How many different combinations of 66 are there?

-Once again, we could list all the possible combinations of 66, but it’s far easier to simply remember that there are 6 combinations of every pocket pair in Hold’em.
+Once again, we could list all the possible combinations of 66.
+But it’s far easier to remember that there are 6 combinations of every pocket pair in Hold’em.

 - Unpaired hand - 16 preflop combos